smulloni/markdown_site_utils/README.md

 YAML and JSON may also be used.
 YAML blocks should start and end with lines consisting of three dashes; JSON blocks should consist of a single JSON object with opening and closing braces on lines by themselves.
+The data block is optional but if present must begin on the first line of the file.

 To use the library, you get create an `mdsite.DB` object with the path to your data directory: